 - Eyes and skin that appear yellowish (jaundice)

-World Class Liver Disease Treatment
+World-class Liver Disease Treatment (CIRRHOSIS)

 Liver, Gall Bladder & Pancreas Cancers

-Complex Interventional Endoscopy & Radiology Services
+Complex Endoscopy & Interventional Radiology Services

-When does one require a liver transplant?
+When does one require a Liver Transplant?

 Where does a liver for transplant come from?

 Living donor liver transplants are an option for some patients with end-stage liver disease.
 This involves removing a segment of liver from a healthy living donor and implanting it into a recipient.
 Both the donor and recipient liver segments will grow to normal size in a few weeks.

 In deceased donor liver transplant, the donor may be a victim of an accident, brain haemorrhage or head injury.
 At this point, the donor is usually in an intensive-care unit.
 The liver is donated, with the consent of the next of kin, from such individuals.
 Whole livers come from people who have just died.
 This type of donor is called a cadaveric donor.
 The identity of a deceased donor and circumstances surrounding the person’s death are kept confidential.